kristian-roa/Learning-to-drive-by-predicting-the-future/README.md

 Code used for the master's thesis "Learning to act by predicting the future".

+Includes code for running Direct Future Prediction (DFP) and Deep Q-Networks (DQN) on a modified version of OpenAIs CarRacing.

 ![scenario0](imgs/scenario0.png)

 Modifications to CarRacing can be found in [car_racing.py](gym/envs/box2d/car_racing.py)